kubeflow/website/content/docs/guides/gke/gcp-e2e.md

 ### Create OAuth client credentials

-Create an OAuth client ID to be used to identify the [Identity Aware Proxy (IAP)][iap] when requesting access to a user's email to verify their identity.
+Create an OAuth client ID for the [Identity Aware Proxy (IAP)][iap].
+This OAuth client ID is used when requesting access to a user's email to verify their identity.

 1. Set up your OAuth consent screen: